Here Are the 2017 Emmy Nominations

-Nominations have been announced for the 69th Emmy Awards, just over two months before the glamorous ceremony is due to take place at the Microsoft Theater in Los Angeles on Sept.
+Nominations have been announced for the 69th Emmy Awards, with Saturday Night Live and Westworld topping the list, with 22 nominations each.
+The announcement came just over two months before the glamorous ceremony is due to take place at the Microsoft Theater in Los Angeles on Sept.
 17, 2017.

 The names of the talented individuals, highly-rated series and television movies shortlisted for acclaim were announced Thursday morning by Television Academy Chairman and CEO Hayma Washington, Veep actress Anna Chlumsky and S.W.A.T. star Shemar Moore.